CSFL RULES FOR 2021

 A. During each year's season, there is a maximum squad size of sixty-five (65) players (including varsity, junior varsity and freshmen) who are eligible to practice, compete or participate with the program in any manner.
 Note: teams are not allowed to have “practice players” who exceed the maximum number of 65.

-B. All League members will submit an official roster with a maximum 65 players to the League Commissioner by Thursday, September 12, 2019.
+B. All League members will submit an official roster with a maximum of 65 players to the League Commissioner by the Thursday prior to the first weekend of games.
 The official roster:

 i.
 Will detail the jersey number, player name, and year in school.